flowersinthesand/portal-java/core/README.md

 Bean is an application component and is instantiated once per each application like singleton.
 Therefore, all declared fields on the bean must be thread-safe.

 ### @Bean
-* `String value() default ""`

 Indicates that the annotated class is a bean.
 This annotation is required for all beans.
-The `value` element defines the bean name.
-If it is not provided, the bean name will be the class's name.
+If a bean name is not provided, the bean name will be the class's name.

+* `String value() default ""`

+The bean name of the class.

 ### @Wire
-* `String value() default ""`

 Marks the annotated field as to be wired.
-The `value` element indicates a bean name.
-If it exists, the container will find a bean by the name.
+If a bean name exists, the container will find a bean by the name.
 Otherwise, the container will find a bean by the type of the field.
 The field does not need to be public.

-Exceptionally, if the field type is `Room`, it will be wired regarding the value as the room name, even though it is not bean.
+Exceptionally, if the field type is `Room`, it will be wired regarding the value as the room name.
 If the corresponding room does not exist, it will be opened first before being wired.

+* `String value() default ""`

+The bean name to be wired.

 ### @Prepare
 Specifies that the annotated method should be be executed after dependency injection is done to perform any initialization.
 Only public methods with no arguments can be executed.